mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 # What Rankings Tell You

-CS Ranking's [methodology](http://csrankings.org/faq.html) takes a more objective and transparent approach.
+CS Ranking's [methodology](http://csrankings.org/faq.html) takes an objective and transparent approach.
 It is based on how many papers the university publishes in the most prestigious CS publication venues.
 It has the advantage that it's completely empirical and a school's position is determined directly by a reasonable measure of research success (i.e., publishing papers).